 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-More phishing email examples are "Verify Microsoft Account", "Emails Sync Failure" and "Mail - Quarantined".
-What most of these phishing emails have in common is that they are disguised as official, important letters from legitimate companies (or other entities) and contain a website link that opens some deceptive website where visitors are asked to provide login credentials or other sensitive information.
-It is important to mention that emails can be used not only to extract personal information from recipients but also to trick them into installing malware on their computers (via malicious attachment or download link).
+More phishing email examples are "Verify Microsoft Account", "Emails Sync Failure", and "Mail - Quarantined".
+They are often disguised as official, important messages from legitimate companies (or other entities) and contain a website link that opens a deceptive website on which visitors are asked to provide login credentials or other sensitive information.

 How do spam campaigns infect computers?